lyra-c/lyra-c/README.md

 I'm a Web Developer and Data Analyst.
 I'm constantly learning new technologies to solve problems or creating interesting stuff.

-Technologies:
+## Technologies 💻:
-- Ruby on Rails (love how fast it is)
+- 🔻 Ruby on Rails (love how fast it is)
-- HTML, CSS, JS, and so on..
+- 🔰 HTML, CSS, JS, and so on..
-- R for Data Analysis and Data Visualization
+- 📈 R for Data Analysis and Data Visualization
-- Java/Spring (strong typing for the win!)
+- 🍃 Java/Spring (strong typing for the win!)

-Currently learning:
+## Currently learning 📚:
 - Spring Boot
+- React/React Native

 Wish to learn:
 - Javascript Full-Stack
-- React/React Native

-Some hobbies:
+## Some hobbies 🌺:
 - Playing violin and guitar 🎶
 - Aikido 🥋
 - Coding 💻  ... also learning complex maths (ie: Calculus), it unlocks your brain 🤯